Faster truncated integer multiplication: The low product

 Lemma \ref{lem:alpha-r-bound} and Lemma \ref{lem:beta-r-bound} guarantee that these series converge coefficientwise, so $\alpha^*$ and~$\beta^*$ are well-defined, and they are clearly linear maps.
-Moreover, we immediately obtain the following estimates. \begin{lem} For any $F \in \RR[X]/A(X)$ and any $\lambda \geq 0$ we have
+Moreover, we immediately obtain the following estimates concerning the partial sums of the series. \begin{lem} For any $F \in \RR[X]/A(X)$ and any integer $\lambda \geq 0$ we have

 \end{lem} \begin{proof} For the first claim, observe that